Careers360 Logo

 1. Cambridge Programs

-2. Four Stages of Cambridge Curriculum
+2. Four Stages of the Cambridge Curriculum

 3. Difference Between IGCSE Core and IGCSE Extended

-4. Comparison of Cambridge Curriculum and CBSE
+4. Comparison of the Cambridge Curriculum and CBSE

 While the Cambridge curriculum maintains an international philosophy and approach, it offers the flexibility to adapt to local contexts.
 Cambridge International qualifications are highly regarded and recognised globally, opening doors for students seeking higher education and career opportunities.
 Schools have the option to integrate the Cambridge International Curriculum with their national curricula, creating a blended learning experience.
 For students who transfer between Cambridge schools, the continuity of the same curriculum ensures a seamless educational journey.